 You can’t clean ductwork if you can’t access it.
 Properly spaced access doors in kitchen exhaust ducts are the key to removing combustible grease for a thorough and fire-safe cleaning job.

-Each duct access panel should be UL Listed to meet NFPA requirements and designed so that it can be opened and shut many times while ensuring a grease-proof, air-, and fire-tight fit.
+Access panel installation is essential if 100% of the exhaust ducts cannot be easily reached.
+In addition, each duct access panel installed should be UL Listed to meet NFPA requirements and designed so that it can be opened and shut many times while ensuring a grease-proof, air-, and fire-tight fit.

 Duct and exhaust fan access panels allow for kitchen exhaust systems to be properly cleaned.
 Kitchen exhaust systems with insufficient access to the entirety of the system are prone to grease buildup that can result in kitchen fires.